Top musicians of tomorrow

 Dutch National Opera Academy

-During this two-year master of the Royal Conservatory of The Hague and the Conservatory of Amsterdam, talented opera singers gain singing and acting experience.
+During the two-year Dutch National Opera Academy (DNOA) master's program at Royal Conservatoire The Hague and the Conservatorium van Amsterdam, talented opera singers gain singing and acting experience.
 DNOA produces two full-fledged operas per year in collaboration with the Residentie Orkest and others.

-For example, we previously collaborated on the productions Die Fledermaus by Johann Strauss Jr., Mozart! featuring scenes from the works of Wolfgang Amadeus Mozart and Radamisto by Georg Friedrich Handel.
-Most recently, Mozart's Die Zauberflöte was performed in the Conservatory Hall at Amare.
+For example, we previously collaborated on the productions Die Fledermaus by Johann Strauss Jr. and Die Zauberflöte by Wolfgang Amadeus Mozart.
+Most recently, Mozart's La finta giardiniera was performed in the Conservatory Hall at Amare.

 Competitions